Bye (sports): Swiss system tournaments

-In a Swiss-system tournament with an odd number of players, one player gets a bye in each round, but not all players will get a bye (as there are fewer rounds than there are players).
+In a Swiss-system tournament of chess with an odd number of players, one player gets a bye in each round, but not all players will get a bye (as there are fewer rounds than there are players).
 FIDE specifies that "pairing-allocated" byes in their sanctioned chess tournaments may not be awarded multiple times to the same participant.
 Contrasting use in some single-elimination brackets, the byes are to be allocated to the lowest-rated eligible player in the pool.